filswan/js-mcs-sdk/README.md

    ```

    Optionally, you can pass `privateKey` to use the onChain Storage upload and payment functions and pass `rpcUrl` if you wish to use your own RPC URL (this SDK uses https://polygon-rpc.com/ by default).

+   This SDK is also compatiable with our calibration environment on the Mumbai testnet.
+Use `chainName: 'polygon.mumbai'` and generate a new API KEY from [calibration-mcs.filswan.com/](https://calibration-mcs.filswan.com/)

    ### For Onchain Storage